-Our Board has affirmatively determined that each of our director nominees at the Annual Meeting, other than Mr. Wong, our Chief Executive Officer, are "independent directors" as defined under the applicable rules of the SEC and the Nasdaq Stock Market ("Nasdaq").
+Our Board has affirmatively determined that each of our director nominees at the Annual Meeting, other than Mr. Wong, our former Chief Executive Officer, and Ms. Horton, our former Chief Financial Officer, are "independent directors" as defined under the applicable rules of the SEC and the Nasdaq Stock Market ("Nasdaq").
 In reaching its conclusions, our Board considered all relevant facts and circumstances with respect to any direct or indirect relationships between us and each of the director nominees, including those discussed under the caption "Certain Relationships and Related Party Transactions" below.
 Our Board determined that any relationships that exist or existed in the past between us and each of the foregoing nominees, if any, were immaterial on the basis of the information set forth in the above-referenced section.